openstack/kolla/doc/swift-guide.rst

       /etc/kolla/config/swift/${ring}.builder rebalance;
   done

-Similar commands can be used for multinode, you will just need to run the 'add' step for each IP in the cluster.
+Similar commands can be used for **multinode**, you will just need to run the **add** step for each IP in the cluster.

 For more info, see
 http://docs.openstack.org/kilo/install-guide/install/apt/content/swift-initial-rings.html

 Deploying
 =========
-Enable Swift in /etc/kolla/globals.yml:
+Enable Swift in ``/etc/kolla/globals.yml``:

 ::

     enable_swift : "yes"

 Once the rings are in place, deploying Swift is the same as any other Kolla Ansible service.
-Below is the minimal command to bring up Swift AIO, and it's dependencies:
+Below is the minimal command to bring up Swift **all-in-one**, and it's dependencies:

 ::